Program of Study

 Take required and elective courses in health policy and management, leadership, research methods, program planning, proposal writing, and more.
 Electives can be chosen from coursework in Health Policy, Management and Behavior, Epidemiology and Biostatistics, and Environmental Health Sciences, as well as from other departments at the University at Albany.

-Gain leadership experience working with senior public health practitioners in public health agencies.
-Teaching practicums are also available.
+Gain leadership experience working with senior public health practitioners in public health agencies and through a mentored teaching experience.

 Choose from courses in Health Policy, Management and Behavior, Epidemiology and Biostatistics, and Environmental Health Sciences.